Interlace Project

 A platform that weaves together social innovation projects across communities and initiatives — reimagining mutual, peer-based support for community-led efforts.

 Many of the most challenging problems facing our society today are inherently social in nature.
 Inaccessible healthcare services, unsustainable food production, and income inequality are just a handful of examples of wicked problems experienced across the globe.
-There is growing consensus that technological innovations alone are not capable of overcoming these complex social problems — social innovations are necessary.
 Design for Social Innovation (DSI) practice aims to meet societal needs and catalyze systematic, scalable change by making social innovations more probable, effective, long-lasting, and scalable.

 However, current platforms that support DSI have barriers to community initiation and involvement.
 Interlace is a platform that inspires, supports, and connects of positive social change, regardless of size and scale.